Digital Transformation of Higher Education in 2024 (+Examples)

 What Is Digital Transformation in Higher Education?

-Digital resources include websites, ebooks, social media and online communities, webinars, podcasts and microblogging, artificial intelligence, virtual reality, augmented reality and cloud computing.
-Then there are online programs and schools, learning management software and big data for analysis, insight and predictions.
+Digital transformation in higher education includes websites, ebooks, social media and online communities, webinars, podcasts and microblogging, artificial intelligence, virtual reality, augmented reality, and cloud computing.
+Then, there are online programs and schools, learning management software, and big data for analysis, insight, and predictions.
 More recent trends include gaming and gamification, e-learning, video-assisted learning, blockchain technology for storing student records and immersive learning with virtual and artificial realities.

 From the student’s perspective, this cutting-edge technology improves their learning and boosts their cognitive retention.
 Technology helps teachers achieve new levels of productivity, while colleges and universities use it to discover and develop tools that add value to their teaching and learning.